weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 XXX-END-DETAILS-BLOCK

-## Configure deploy key on GitHub
+## Configure The Deploy Dey on GitHub

 This allows Flux to read and write to the repo with the Kubernetes manifests in it.

 Go to the `<YOUR_GITHUB_USERNAME>/microservices-demo` repo on github, click settings, deploy keys (on the left at present).
 Add a key, paste in the public key from above, check the `Allow write access` box.
 (Run `cat id-rsa-flux.pub` to get this out.)

-## Modify the front-end manifest to point to your container image
+## Modify the Front-end Manifest to Point to Your Container Image

 Start by logging in to the Kubernetes master node.
 You will run the rest of the demo from there for convenience, but you could also run it from your laptop.
 Use `ssh -A` to enable the SSH agent so that you can use your GitHub SSH key from your workstation.